plone/Products.CMFTestCase/Products/CMFTestCase/README.txt

           test environment.

-        - The function 'setupCMFSite' to create a CMF portal in the test db. setupCMFSite accepts an optional 'products' argument, that allows you to specify a list of products that will be installed into the portal by executing their Extensions.Install.install method.
+        - The function 'setupCMFSite' to create a CMF portal in the test db.

+          Note: 'setupCMFSite' accepts an optional 'products' argument, which allows you to specify a list of products that will be added to the portal.
+Product installation is performed via the canonical 'Extensions.Install.install' function.

-        - The 'CMFTestCase' base class of which to derive your unit test cases.
+        - The class 'CMFTestCase' of which to derive your test cases.

-        - The 'FunctionalTestCase' base class of which to derive your test cases for functional (integration) tests.
+        - The class 'FunctionalTestCase' of which to derive your test cases for functional unit testing.

+        - The classes 'Sandboxed' and 'Functional' to mix-in with your own test cases.

+        - The constants 'portal_name', 'portal_owner', 'default_products',
+          'default_user', and 'default_password'.

-        - The 'utils' module known from the ZopeTestCase package.
+        - The module 'utils' from the ZopeTestCase package.

     Example CMFTestCase::